 The majority of personal care products and household cleaners on the market today are loaded with additives and chemicals that are harmful to your health, your children’s health, our pets, Mother Nature, and the environment.
 With just a few simple ingredients, you can make your own natural beauty recipes for hair, skin and body.

 Everyday chemicals including organophosphates, flame retardants, parabens and phthalates can be found in food, plastics, furniture, food wrap, cookware, cans, carpets, shower curtains, electronics and the products we use on our skin, hair and body.
 They’re pretty much everywhere around us.
 Many of the chemicals found in everyday products are carcinogenic and wreak havoc with our hormones.
-Chronic exposure increases risk of immune dysfunction, liver and brain toxicity, heart disease, and even cancer.
+Chronic exposure increases risk of immune dysfunction, asthma, autoimmunity, liver and brain toxicity, heart disease, and even cancer.
 Toxic chemicals have a severe impact on the developing brain resulting in neurodevelopmental disorders, including autism, lower IQ and attention-deficit disorders.

 In a typical day, we’re exposed to more than 700 brain-altering, hormone-disrupting chemicals found in the food we eat, the water we drink and bathe in, the air we breathe, and the personal care products, household, garden and cleaning products that we use including . . .